I Don't Wanna Know: Others

 Later, another answer song called "I Already Know" sung by Noelle was released and had the same background melody as the original song.
 American R&B group Nina Sky also recorded their own version of their song entitled "Time to Go" featuring rapper Angie Martinez.
+The song has also been covered by Dega, a Kompa artist, featuring a rap verse from Wyclef Jean and a small section from T-Vice in the album Ba Li Gazzz in 2004.